ReferralPulse — Stronger Referral Networks

 Where to find it

 Where to find it: Top of any dashboard page, in the header.
 The input sits between the dark AI Chat button on the left and the bell and avatar on the right.
-On mobile, the same search appears as a magnifying-glass icon to the right of the bell.
-Tap it to open a full-screen search overlay.
+On mobile, the same search appears as a magnifying-glass icon.
+Tap it and the dialog opens full-screen.

 The dashboard header.
 The global search bar is the wide input in the middle.
 To its left is the AI Chat button, to its right are the bell icon for notifications and your avatar.